Spirals-Team/jtravis/Readme.md

 ### Github Integration

 JTravis uses Github API in order to get useful information about pull requests when builds has been triggered by pull requests.
-You currently can use `GITHUB_OAUTH` and `GITHUB_LOGIN` environment variable in order to avoid improve the requests limitations imposed by Github.

 See [javadoc from github-api library](http://github-api.kohsuke.org/apidocs/org/kohsuke/github/GitHubBuilder.html#fromEnvironment--) for more information.